webarch-coop/ansible-role-jc/README.md

 This role can be used via the [localhost repo](https://git.coop/webarch/localhost) to install `jc` locally.

-Note that if you wish to use the [community.general.jc](https://blog.kellybrazil.com/2020/08/30/parsing-command-output-in-ansible-with-jc/) Ansible filter plugin then you need to install `jc` using `pip3`.

 ## Role variables

 There are four [default variables](defaults/main.yml):